Troopy Build Series: LandCruiser 78-Series Overlander

 The third improvement we are going to be doing is installing an improved AC (Air Conditioning) Amplifier (88650-60G20), this part was originally made for Toyota by Denso and is a direct replacement for the Toyota LC70 aircon controller.

-There is a company here in Australia, that makes an aftermarket AC amplifier for the LC 70-series, which is called a Freezebrain.
-This promises to improve evaporator performance by changing the lower temperature limit allowed by the standard part by 5 degrees Celcius.
+There is a company here in Australia that makes an aftermarket AC amplifier for the LC 70-series called a Freezebrain.
+This amplifier promises to improve evaporator performance by increasing the lower temperature limit allowed by the standard part by 5 degrees Celcius.

 Check out our post on installing this 70-Series Aircon Performance Improvement.